dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Roles

-* **Core WebGoat developers**.
+* **Core developers**.
 These folks have access to the WebGoat repository.
 They also have access to create, assign, and resolve JIRA tickets
-* **Webgoat contributors**.
+* **external contributors**.
 These folks do NOT have access to WebGoat, and have either read-only or no access to JIRA.
 * **WebGoat admins**.
 These folks have admin access to the WebGoat Bamboo, JIRA and github repos to approve new users

-Webgoat admins promote users from "external" to "WebGoat" developers when it makes sense.
+Webgoat admins external contributors to core developers whenever it makes sense.
+If you'd like to join the team, we'd love to hear from you!

 ## Repository Setup and Release Process